 Tramadol can also be quite addictive.
-Incorrect use of the drug for reasons other than it is prescribed for is the first sign of addiction.
+Incorrect use of the drug for reasons other than what it is prescribed for is the first sign of addiction.

 Also, taking a bigger dose than you were originally prescribed or stealing pills from others are other signs of addiction.
-At the same time, even if you’re taking Tramadol as prescribed, you can still become dependent on it.
+At the same time, even if you’re taking tramadol as prescribed, you can still become dependent on it.

-Effectively treating Tramadol addiction usually entails withdrawal treatment, including Tramadol detox, together with long term recovery care.
+Effectively treating tramadol addiction usually entails withdrawal treatment, including tramadol detox, together with long term recovery care.
 Integrating behavioral and pharmacological approaches is considered as the most effective methods of treating addiction.

 Tramadol affects the serotonin levels in the brain and sudden stoppage might provoke withdrawal symptoms, such as: